Heuristic Search for Linear Positive Systems: Problem setup

 This set contains all feedback matrices that give full or zero actuation of the inputs $u_i$.

-\begin{remark} \textnormal{The above formulation with strictly positive $s$ ensures that the system is detectable with the specified cost function, meaning that the optimal feedback law must also be stabilizing.
+\begin{remark} \textnormal{The above formulation with strictly positive $s$ ensures that the system is {observable (only $x = 0$ yields zero immediate cost)} with the specified cost function, meaning that the optimal feedback law must also be stabilizing {if the total cost is finite}.
 A more intricate formulation of this criterion is given in \citep{li23exact}.
-In the present setting, however, any detectable positive system on the form \eqref{eq:optprob} can be transformed to an equivalent problem satisfying $s > 0$ by reallocation of the costs $s$ and $r$.} \end{remark}
+In the present setting, however, any {observable} positive system on the form \eqref{eq:optprob} can be transformed to an equivalent problem satisfying $s > 0$ by reallocation of the costs $s$ and $r$.} \end{remark}

+{Let the function $J^*(x)$ give the optimal cost of an optimization problem initialized at $x$.
+For a general problem with immediate cost $g(x(t),u(t))$ and dynamics ${x(t+1)=f(x(t),u(t))}$, the celebrated Bellman equation}

+{gives a condition to validate the optimality of $J^*$.
+The main tool used to find optimal solutions in the present proofs is the method of \textit{value iteration}, which corresponds to fixed point iteration of \eqref{eq:bellman}.
+Of particular use is the property that value iteration converges monotonically to the fixed point of \eqref{eq:bellman} under light assumptions on the initial value.
+For further reading, see \citep{bellman57dynamic}.}